 - Easy column castle - Purchase large columns.
 These large scale, lighted columns range in price from around $70 for the smaller ones to around $120 for the large, lighted, sequined column.
 Purchase both larger columns and some smaller ones to make your castle.
 The number you purchase is mainly based on the size of the trailer you are using.
 Connect the columns with Christmas garland.

 - Purchased castles - Pick up an entire ice castle from Shindigz, which comes with a personalized sign, for just under $170.
-If it's within your budget, consider buying the entire ice castle kit, which also includes trees and a larger castle set up, for around $700.

 - DIY budget option - Make spires out of carpet rolls (painted), topped with cardboard cones.
 Have a minimum of two spires for the castle, but more would be appropriate if you have room.
 Consider having some taller spires and some shorter ones to add depth and visual appeal.
 Make a very simple castle by cutting a silhouette of a one out of wood and painting it white, silver, and icy blue to use as a backdrop.